oracle-livelabs/oci-core/oci-fullstackdrs/introduction/introduction.md

 ## About the Workshop

-In this workshop, we will see how easily Full Stack Disaster Recovery will help to orchestrate DR switchover operations for a Cloud-native Application deployed in OCI across two OCI regions.
+In this workshop, you'll learn how the **OCI Full Stack Disaster Recovery** service can easily orchestrate a **disaster recovery (DR) switchover** for a cloud-native application deployed across two OCI regions.

-- We will use the MuShop application and its underlying resources to perform the Switchover operations across regions.
+- We will use the **MuShop** application and its underlying resources to perform the switchover operations between regions.

-- MuShop is a demo application purpose-built to showcase interoperable various cloud services on Oracle Cloud Infrastructure.
-The premise of MuShop is an e-commerce website offering a variety of cat products, and it is a 3-tier web application.
+- **MuShop** is a demo application purpose-built to showcase the interoperability of various cloud services on **Oracle Cloud Infrastructure (OCI)**.
+It simulates an e-commerce website offering a variety of cat products, and follows a **3-tier web application architecture**.

 ![MuShop webpage](./images/mushop.png)

 ## Overview of OCI Full Stack Disaster Recovery

-OCI Full Stack Disaster Recovery (Full Stack DR) provides a fully automated and comprehensive disaster recovery orchestration solution for all the layers of a full-stack cloud application, including infrastructure, database, and application.
-Using Full Stack DR, you can recover your full stack applications across OCI regions, or across availability domains within the same region.
+**Oracle Cloud Infrastructure Full Stack Disaster Recovery (OCI Full Stack DR)** orchestrates the transition of compute, database, and applications between Oracle Cloud Infrastructure (OCI) regions from around the globe with a single click.
+Customers can automate the steps needed to recover one or more business systems without redesigning or re-architecting existing infrastructure, databases, or applications and without needing specialized management or conversion servers.

 Throughout this workshop, we will use Full Stack DR to denote OCI Full Stack Disaster recovery.